-Above all a land of white wines, Alsace is home to 51 Grands Crus among the most beautiful wine-growing terroirs in France.
-The wines from these exceptional places capture all the richness of their environment and are protected by a single appellation: Alsace Grand Cru
+Above all, Alsace is a land of white wines, home to 51 Grands Crus among the most beautiful wine-growing terroirs in France.
+The wines from these exceptional sites capture all the richness of their environment and are protected by a single appellation : the Alsace Grand Cru AOC.

-Have a great trip to the land of storks!
+Have a good trip to the land of storks!

-The history and recognition of the Alsace Grands Crus
+The history and recognition of Alsace Grands Crus

-The winegrowing history of Alsace begins with the Romans.
-They introduced vine cultivation to the region after the conquest of Gaul by Julius Caesar (around 58-51 BC).
+The wine history of Alsace begins with the Romans.
+They indeed introduced vine cultivation to the region after the conquest of Gaul by Julius Caesar (around 58-51 BC).

 In the Middle Ages, with the Christianization of the region, the monasteries played a crucial role in the development of the local vineyard.
 The abbeys, notably those of Ebersmunster and Murbach, then owned vast wine-growing lands and perfected winemaking techniques.

-At the end of the Middle Ages and during Renaissance, Alsace wine maintained a solid reputation.
+At the end of the Middle Ages and during the Renaissance, Alsace wine maintained a solid reputation.
 Nevertheless, the political instability linked to the Wars of Religion (16th century) and the Thirty Years' War (1618-1648) led to a significant decline in viticulture.
-Alsace, ravaged by the conflicts, saw its vineyards largely destroyed and its production reduced.
+Alsace, ravaged by the conflicts, then saw its vineyards greatly destroyed and its production reduced.

 With the annexation of Alsace by France in 1648 (Treaty of Westphalia), Alsatian wines gradually regained their importance.
 However, economic upheavals as well as the overproduction of mediocre wines in the 18th century harmed their prestige.

-The 19th century is marked by increasing industrialization and the emergence of major viticultural crises, notably with the arrival of phylloxera (an insect attacking vine roots) and downy mildew
+The 19th century was marked by increasing industrialization and the emergence of major viticultural crises, notably with the arrival of phylloxera (an insect attacking vine roots) and downy mildew.

 After the First World War and the return of Alsace to France in 1918, winegrowers organized themselves to protect and better promote their finest wines.
 It was in this context that the Appellation d’Origine Contrôlée (AOC) Alsace was created in 1945.

 In 1975, the official recognition of the region’s finest terroirs also gave rise to the Alsace Grand Cru appellation.
-At its inception, only 25 plots benefited from this prestigious distinction, a number that has since increased to 51 Grands Crus.
+At its creation, only 25 plots benefited from this prestigious distinction, a number that has since increased to reach 51 Grands Crus today.

 Riesling, the emblematic noble grape variety of the Alsace Grand Cru AOC